morganmdg/IRM-3004-LittleReads/README.md

 Cancelled:

-- Due to workload effectively, LittleReads Inc. has decided to discontinue the development of the 'friends' and 'challenges' features.
+- Due to workload considerations, LittleReads Inc. has decided to discontinue the development of the 'friends' and 'challenges' features.
 This decision aims to allocate resources more efficiently and prioritize essential project elements.